Explosions kill at least 4, including journalist, in Kabul

-KABUL, Afghanistan (AP) — Two explosions targeted central Kabul on Monday morning, killing at least four people, including a journalist, and wounding eight other people, authorities said.
+KABUL, Afghanistan (AP) — Double explosions targeted central Kabul on Monday morning, killing at least six people, including a journalist, and wounding 14, authorities said.

-Three people were killed by the initial blast and six were wounded, according to Mohammad Asim, chief of the Kabul ambulance service.
+Five people were killed by the initial blast and 11 wounded, according to Mohammad Asim, chief of the Kabul ambulance service.

 The first explosion was soon followed by another.
 Police officer Jan Agha said the journalist died in the second blast, which also wounded two police officers.